Hack3rz-Official/annotation-web-service/annotation-service/README.md

 - use `--info` if you want to see test output

 Finally, the function should be accessible via `http://localhost:8083/api/api/v1/annotation`.
-For the tests, the service will automatically configure and run an in-memory MongoDB.

 ## **REST API Documentation**